How Long Do the Effects of Cocaine Last?

 However, several later studies indicated that there are not distinct phases, but instead a gradual decrease in withdrawal symptoms.

 Cocaine withdrawal can cause depression, which can persist for months in previously heavy users.
 Individuals experiencing depression are at risk of self-injury and suicide.
-The cravings and other unpleasant symptoms an individual experiences during withdrawal may prompt them to relapse, and this puts them at risk of overdosing.
+The cravings and other unpleasant symptoms a patient experiences during withdrawal may prompt them to relapse, and this puts them at risk of overdosing.

 - Relapse after stopping cocaine use is common.
 According to a study of individuals addicted to cocaine, a quarter of participants relapsed in less than a week.
 Medical detox programs involve close supervision, which can prevent relapse.
 Furthermore, medications and other treatments may be available to help manage withdrawal symptoms, which may lower the risk of relapse.

 - Many individuals with substance use disorders also have co-occurring mental health disorders.
-Based on data from the 2016 National Survey on Drug Use and Health (NSDUH), it is estimated that over 43 percent of American adults with a past-year substance use disorder also had a mental illness in the past year.
+Based on data from the 2020 National Survey on Drug Use and Health (NSDUH), it is estimated that over 39% of American adults with a past-year substance use disorder also had a mental illness in the past year.
 Medical detox programs can potentially identify comorbid mental illnesses, monitor for safety, and provide some treatments.
 Subsequent addiction rehab programs can provide more thorough assessments and treatments for mental illnesses alongside substance use disorder treatment.

 - Medical detox programs involve monitoring the person’s health and safety, and medical providers are on hand to intervene if needed.